TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

   \frac{\partial^2 u}{\partial x \partial t} + \frac{\partial^2 u}{\partial x^2} = 0
 $$

-Finally, we substract the last equation from the second to last one in order to get the wave equation
+Finally, we subtract the last equation from the second to last one in order to get the wave equation

 $$
   \frac{\partial ^2u}{\partial t^2} - \frac{\partial ^2u}{\partial x^2} = 0